IntrospectiveSystems/xGraph/Web/WebProxy/README.md

 Parameters are defined in the module definition and stored in the Par attribute of the Entity's _this_ attribute.

-One Pars must be set in the module definition, and it is required.
+One Par must be set in the module definition, and it is required.

 - `{"Link" : "string"}`  - where string is to be replaced with the name of the module this WebProxy is proxying.
 This string must match the key in the ApexList of the WebViewer module.